IvanKirpichnikov/adaptix/docs/why-not-pydantic.rst

 Its tight coupling of validation, serialization, and domain modeling often violates the Single Responsibility Principle, leading to issues such as unnecessary complexity, inefficiency, and loss of flexibility.

-Adaptix, by contrast, offers a more modular and developer-friendly approach.
+|Adaptix|, by contrast, offers a more modular and developer-friendly approach.
 By decoupling serialization logic from domain models, it allows for cleaner code, easier maintenance, and more efficient operations.
-Whether it’s class mapping, custom validation, or handling diverse data formats, Adaptix delivers robust solutions that avoid the pitfalls commonly encountered with Pydantic.
+Whether it’s class mapping, custom validation, or handling diverse data formats,
+|adaptix| delivers robust solutions that avoid the pitfalls commonly encountered with Pydantic.